 “You betcha.
 I’ll give it to charity or something.
 Never to Nelson, the little weasel!
 That son of a bitch.
 He never worked an honest day in his life.”

 Randy eyed them for an instant then picked up a golden pen and signed each one.
-After taking fingerprints and a hair sample Randy sat down and looked around the office.
+After taking fingerprints, a swab and a hair sample Randy sat down and looked around the office.
 A picture of Steve, a woman and three children sat in a frame on the filing cabinet.
 The mahogany desk, matching chair, and plush surroundings completed the scene.

 Steve ticked off each signature and glanced at Randy.
 “Well, if this is all verified you’ll have a nice house, a solid portfolio, and a summer home on Kelley’s Island.
 You’ll also be the majority stockholder of Applegate, Inc. maker of various motor parts.”

 “Applegate, Inc?
 You mean the old man incorporated?
 I can’t run a business like that.
 How'd it get so big anyways?”

 “No. I’ll just…” Randy shook his head.
 What have I gotten myself into?

 “Don’t worry.
-We’ll guide you through it all.
-How about we get you a hot shower and some food?”
+We’ll guide you through it all."

 “Yeah.
 That sounds ok.”